retronx-team/sys-clk/README.md

 ## Installation

 The following instructions assumes you have a Nintendo Switch running Atmosphère, updated to at least the latest stable version.
-Copy the `config` and `atmosphere` folder at the root of your sdcard, overwriting files if prompted.
+Copy the `atmosphere` folder at the root of your sdcard, overwriting files if prompted.
+Also copy the `config` folder if you're not updating, to include default settings.

 ## Relevant files

 * Config file allows one to set custom clocks per docked state and title id, described below

 	`/config/sys-clk/config.ini`

 * Log file where the log are written if enabled

 	`/config/sys-clk/log.txt`

 * Log flag file enables log writing if file exists

 	`/config/sys-clk/log.flag`